 Most of us walk every day without even thinking about it, although not as much as we should do.
 Focusing on the quality and distance of our walking can dramatically benefit our well-being and increase fitness.
 It improves lung and heart function and strengthens the muscles in the lower body.
 Because walking is load bearing it can help with poor bone density without putting any strain on joints, ideal for all ages and for the older members of the population particularly beneficial.
 There are many opportunities in the day to take a walk and it doesn’t have to be a chore.

 Start walking on your caravan holiday in North Wales and continue at home

 So having started your walking programme on your caravan holiday in North Wales, you can continue it when you get home by walking to the local shops and walking the children to school rather than driving or taking a bus; take a walk in your lunch break and see the increase in your mental performance at work during the afternoon or walk in the evening and experience a much better quality of sleep.

 Walking in open countryside or the local park is pleasant and adds another dimension to your exercise, taking in the beauty of local flora and fauna as you make your way along your chosen route.
-After a few weeks of easing yourself into the habit of walking try to add some uphill stretches into you route for extra benefit.
-Walk more briskly to help burn off calories and increase cardio vascular fitness and once a good level of walking has been reached, try power walking at as fast a pace as you can manage during the middle section of your walk.
-Enjoy striding out, getting fresh air in your lungs and appreciating your surroundings as you go along.
+After a few weeks of easing yourself into the habit of walking try to add some uphill stretches into your route for extra benefit.
+Walk more briskly to help burn off calories and increase cardiovascular fitness and once a good level of walking has been reached, try power walking at as fast a pace as you can manage during the middle section of your walk.
+Enjoy striding out, getting fresh air and appreciating your surroundings as you go along.